hapax/hapax.github.io/assets/chuzenji.md

 teppenyaki restaurant, and hotel.
 Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata might approve of.
-The box-like hotel is guarded by two inexplicable objects: a stone toad and a wooden owl.
+The hotel is guarded by two inexplicable animals: a stone toad and a wooden owl.

 <figure>